To skip a step, press the shift key while clicking the button.

 The Video PlayerBack to top

-This should feel more or less like every other video playing app you've used.
-There's a play/pause button, a button to reset the video to the start, and a pair of buttons to step one frame forward or one frame backward.
-The progress bar can be used to jump to any point in the video, or dragged to move through it at pretty much any speed you like.
+The progress bar can be used to jump to any point in the video, or can be dragged to move through it.
+If you drag the bar too fast, you may have to reload your video.
 To the right of the progress bar is a display to show you which frame you're looking at, and the total number of frames in the video.
-The Skip This Frame button is explained in the Taking Data section below.

 CalibrationBack to top